The Ultimate List of Cybersecurity Statistics (2024)

 HIPAA compliance regulations impact 79% of North American MSPs (Kaseya)

 HIPAA compliance is currently the biggest challenge for MSPs in the US, Canada, and Puerto Rico.
 In Europe, the Middle East, and Africa, MSPs are most impacted by GDPR compliance regulations.

 Approximately 3 in 10 of global organizations say compliance is a roadblock in migrating to cloud infrastructure (ISC2)

 Compliance regulations outranked solutions maturity, sunk cost into existing infrastructure, and limited control over encryption keys as the main hurdle in moving onto the cloud.

 Amazon Europe’s €746 million fine was the largest GDPR violations fine in history (Statista)

 The EU is known for having the strictest data privacy compliance regulations, and Amazon got hit with the EU’s largest fine to date in July of 2021.
 The €746 million fine was over three times larger than the next-largest fine — Whatsapp Ireland’s €225 million fine in September 2021.

-Data privacy regulations will protect the data of 65% of the world’s population by 2023 (Gartner)
+Data privacy regulations protect the data of two-thirds of the world’s population (Gartner)